AiursoftWeb/ArrayDb/README.md

 ### Rebooting

-If your application crashes, you can simply create a new `PartitionedObjectBucket` instance with the same database name and file path to recover the data.
+If your application reboots or crashed, you can simply create a new `PartitionedObjectBucket` instance with the same database name and file path to recover the data.

 ```csharp
 var db = new PartitionedObjectBucket<Log, string>("my-db", dbPath);